nikkhilmaurya/ETH-AVAX-Intermediate-Project1/README.md

 # ETH-AVAX-Intermediate-Project1

-This Solidity program includes a simple contract which provides a implementation assert(), require() and revert() functions.
+This Solidity program includes a simple contract which provides an implementation of assert(), require() and revert() functions.

 ## Description